NawrasBukhari/laravel-lms-cms/readme.md

 There are 4 types of user accounts.
 They include:

-Administrators (Super Admin & Admin)
+- Super Admin
+- Admin
 - Teacher
 - Student